-No alcohol (including non-alcoholic beer and wine) or illegal drugs may be brought into AT&T Park.
+No alcohol (including non-alcoholic beer and wine) or illegal drugs may be brought into Oracle Park.
 Once inside the park, alcoholic beverages may be purchased throughout the park.
 The following restrictions apply:

-- All alcohol sales end on the Promenade and View levels and in all seats at the end of the seventh inning.
+- All alcohol sales end at the end of the seventh inning.

-- There is a two-drink limit per purchase at the concession stands.
+- There is a two-drink limit per purchase.

 - There is a four-drink limit when purchased through in-seat service in the premium seating areas.

 - No alcoholic beverages may leave the ballpark with exiting guests (including unopened bottles and cans from any Luxury Suite).